 If you cannot extract the passwords for the affected user accounts, you can use the driver Password Migration component.
 This component can help you accomplish a smooth transition to basing your user accounts in eDirectory.
-The Password Migration component is available only on MVS platforms.
-For details about the Password Migration component, see the Platform Services Administration Guide for MVS.
+The Password Migration component is available only on z/OS platforms.
+For details about the Password Migration component, see the Platform Services Administration Guide for z/OS.